 At the bottom of this post is a YouTube video of this dance, which really must be seen to be appreciated.
 Words can’t begin to do it justice.
 It was the most spellbinding blending of animal and human imagery I’ve ever seen.
 You might think it would be creepy to wear the skin of a dead animal on one’s back, but it wasn’t at all.
 It was incredibly moving, for the dancer had such an expression of reverence on her face that it brought tears to my eyes.

 The dancer was Laura John, also known as Laura Grizzlypaws.
 Born in British Columbia, she is of St’át’imc descent.
 This multi-talented woman is a singer, songwriter, drummer, teacher, and advocate for the traditional language and culture of her people.
 She has said that when she does the Bear Dance, she is united with the spirit of the bear, hearing his prayer, feeling his pain.
 “I am his hope,” she has said.
 “I am his faith.
 He now dances upon the earth … where I leave my ancestral footprints.”

-It was this dance that best conveyed the underlying spirit of the Gathering of Nations.
+To me, it was this dance that best conveyed the underlying spirit of the Gathering of Nations Pow Wow.